mking/flask-uwsgi/README.md

     sudo mkdir /var/log/flask-uwsgi
     chown www-data:www-data /var/log/flask-uwsgi

-    # Based off this repository's flask-uwsgi.ini,
-    # create /etc/flask-uwsgi/flask-uwsgi.ini.

-    # Based off this repository's flask-uwsgi.conf,
-    # create /etc/init/flask-uwsgi.conf.
-    # This should contain as few config settings as possible.
-    # (Config changes should be made in config files, not init scripts.)

-    # Start uWSGI
+    # Create a directory for the configs
+    sudo mkdir /etc/flask-uwsgi

+Next, create the init script.

+- Copy the init script template to /etc/init/flask-uwsgi.conf.
+- Replace /path/to/flask-uwsgi with the path to this directory.

+Next, create the config file.

+- Copy the config template to /etc/flask-uwsgi/flask-uwsgi.ini.
+- Set uid and gid to the numeric uid and gid for www-data.

+Next, start uWSGI.

     sudo service flask-uwsgi start

+Next, let's check that uWSGI is running.

+    sudo less /var/log/flask-uwsgi/flask-uwsgi.log

+You should see messages from uWSGI.

-Nginx
+Connecting uWSGI to Nginx
 ---
-    # Install Nginx
+First, install Nginx (if you haven't already).

     sudo apt-get install nginx

-    # Based off this repository's flask-uwsgi file,
-    # create /etc/nginx/sites-available/flask-uwsgi.

-    # Enable config
+Next, create the Nginx config.

+- Copy the config template to /etc/nginx/sites-available/flask-uwsgi.
+- Replace ubuntu.local with your machine's name.

+Next, enable the config.

     sudo ln -sf /etc/nginx/sites-available/flask-uwsgi /etc/nginx/sites-enabled
     sudo service nginx reload

-    # Visit ubuntu.local and flask-uwsgi.ubuntu.local in a browser

-    # To reload code or uWSGI config:
+Next, check that the app is reachable through Nginx.
+Visit http://flask-uwsgi.ubuntu.local.

+If you make a change to the app (or to the uWSGI config), reload uWSGI to pick up the changes.

     sudo service flask-uwsgi reload

-    # This sends the HUP signal to the uWSGI instance.
+This sends the HUP signal to uWSGI.

-DNS Entries for Host
----
-    # Simulate DNS entries (for example, if to visit a Linux guest on a Mac
-    # host)
-    # /etc/hosts
-    <IP> ubuntu.local flask-uwsgi.ubuntu.local

 References
 ---